ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 be useful to keep this interactive shell running so that you can interact with it while we continue.

-Now, we've decided this application needs to be updated to version 0.2.
+Now we've decided this application needs to be updated to version 0.2.
 Let's see how to do that.
 Our new Replication Controller spec looks like this:

 {{< highlight yaml >}}